zdravkov/kendo-docs/getting-started/mobile/actionsheet.md

 ---
-title: ActionSheet Overview
+title: ActionSheet
 slug: gs-mobile-actionsheet
 tags: getting-started,mobile
 publish: true
 ---

-# Mobile ActionSheet Overview
+# Mobile ActionSheet

 The mobile ActionSheet widget displays a set of choices related to a task the user initiates.